Flud: History

-Flud started as a secret sauce project in the summer of 2010 between Bobby Ghoshal and Matthew Ausonio, cofounders of Made By Rabbit, Inc., a startup out of San Diego, California.
-Flud 1.0 for the iPad hit the iOS App Store in August 2010 and was made available for the iPhone in the following months.
+Flud started as a "secret sauce" project in the summer of 2010 between Bobby Ghoshal and Matthew Ausonio of San Diego, California.
+Flud 1.0 for the iPad was released on the App Store in August 2010, and became available for the iPhone in the following months.

-Soon after the initial launch of Flud 1.0, Fast Company distinguished Flud's iPad user interface as the "Best UI Design of 2010", NBC called Flud the “future of news” and Mashable distinguished Flud as 1 of 3 news readers actively changing and innovating the news industry.
+Soon after the initial launch of Flud 1.0, Fast Company distinguished Flud's iPad user interface as the "Best UI Design of 2010", NBC called Flud the "future of news" and Mashable distinguished Flud as one of three news readers actively changing and innovating the news industry.

 Flud received $1 million in seed funding in April 2011 and became available on Android mobile devices in August 2011.

-In December 2011, Flud 2.0 hit the App Store as a new type of social news reader, allowing users to create their own news personalities and become a trusted source on topical interests.
-Major changes included the addition of social features, an updated user interface design, and Tumblr support.
+In December 2011, Flud 2.0 was released, allowing users to create their own "news personalities" and become a trusted source on topical interests.
 Flud 2.0 launched on Windows Phone and Android devices in March 2012.

 On August 8, 2013, the Flud service was discontinued.
 Users had until that date to download all their data.